sofiabarral-lit/emechetianresources/README.md

 🚧 Under development.

-The first public version will focus on a searchable bibliography covering recent scholarship.
+The first public version will focus on a searchable bibliography covering recent publications.

 ## License